-Once you've agreed to achieving your couple goals together, you’ll have the strongest partner you could ever imagine.
+Once you've agreed to achieve your couple goals together, you’ll have the strongest partner you could ever imagine.
 Once you take the first baby steps, this bond will only get stronger.
-On the way towards your new goals, you’ll have to outgrow your comfort zone, you’ll have to learn new skills, you’ll have explore and grow.
+On the way toward your new goals, you’ll have to outgrow your comfort zone, learn new skills, and you’ll have to explore and grow.

 It’s paramount to be persistent.
 A team of two has better odds at succeeding in the long run.
 So, stick together.
 Everything is figureoutable!